bbc/hive-ci/_documentation/01-overview.md

 more runner plugins depending on the device types that are to be connected.
 Currently there are plugins for:

-* Android mobiles devices, from the `hive-runner-android` gem
+* Android mobile devices, from the `hive-runner-android` gem
-* iOS mobiles devices, from the `hive-runner-ios` gem
+* iOS mobile devices, from the `hive-runner-ios` gem
 * TV and set top boxes, from the `hive-runner-tv` gem
 * Shell scripts, built into the core Hive Runner